Buffden/battle-arena/docs/05-PROJECT_MANAGEMENT/EPICS/EPIC_VS_4_PROFILE_AND_PROGRESSION.md

 ---

-### VS-4-5: Match results update profile and leaderboard
+### VS-4-5: Implement post-match score tracking and rank tier calculation

 **User Story:** As a player, I want my match results to automatically update my profile and leaderboard position so that my progress is tracked accurately.